 Fuel is carried in three integral tanks, one in each wing and one in the centre section.
 The centre tank transfers to wing tanks which feed the engines.
-Two optional auxiliary tanks can be fitted on the top of the fuselage behind the centre tank; these are also called pannier tanks.
-The auxiliary tanks can be enabled/disabled via the EFB tablet.

 There are four electric fuel pumps, two in each wing.
 These are designated as left outer, left inner, right inner and right outer fuel pumps and are situated in the corresponding feed tank.
 The mechanically driven fuel pumps supply fuel under pressure to their corresponding engine.
 The electric fuel pumps also supply fuel to energise jet pumps which are used to maintain a supply of fuel to the inner and outer feed tanks.
 The fuel supply for each engine is normally separated but common feed and cross-feed facilities are provided which enable any engine to be fed by any electric pump.